Apple Pay adoption rates climb

 Daniela Mielke says of the payments experience, “I think there are also other ways to make Apple Pay more plausible for consumers than just loyalty.
 The moment you can really leave your wallet at home, the moment you have your identity on your phone, the moment the acceptance infrastructure really takes off and you can just leave with just your phone – that’s when there’ll be a real consumer value proposition.”* – Apple Pay, The Road to Ubiquity, PYMNTS.com, November 21, 2014.

-Those advancements to support the growth and value proposition of Apple Pay may be just around the corner.
+Those advancements to support the growth, value proposition, and Apple Pay adoption may be just around the corner.
 Coming in early 2015 is Apple Watch, a highly anticipated wearable watch with built-in Apple Pay functionality that relies on skin contact and a unique pin code to authorize Apple Pay.
 And Apple has recently applied for a patent, which describes a use case for an Apple Pay-enabled terminal with a fingerprint reader, which would allow users to leave their phone at home.

 The 2014 holidays provide only a glimpse, a blip, in payments time.
 Only further time will tell us the future of payments.